UPCOMING EVENTS

 411 N. Central Avenue, Phoenix, AZ 85004

-Conventional wisdom is that democracy around the world is on the decline, or in "recession," in the preferred word of Stanford's Larry Diamond.
+Bruno photo Conventional wisdom is that democracy around the world is on the decline, or in "recession," in the preferred word of Stanford's Larry Diamond.
 But Bruno Kaufmann, a political scientist and the global democracy correspondent for Swiss Broadcasting, begs to differ.
-In the midst of his latest 200-day reporting trip around the world, Kaufmann describes both the resilience of democracy, and its growth and expansion at the local level.
+In the midst of his latest 200-day reporting trip around the world, Kaufmann describes both the resilience of democracy and its growth and expansion at the local level.
 Even countries where democracy is challenged at the national level are making democratic gains in other ways.

 Bruno Kaufmann is a political scientist and Editor-in-Chief of people2power.info, a global democracy media platform hosted by the Swiss Broadcasting Company.
 He was also the former chair of the Election and Democracy Commission in the city government of Falun, Sweden and president of the Initiative and Referendum Institute.
 He has published extensively on modern representative democracy with a focus on active citizenship and participative democracy.
 He is the author of the European Passport to Active Citizenship, published in all official EU languages by the European Economic and Social Committee.
 Mr. Kaufmann serves as co-president of the Global Forum on Modern Direct Democracy (a network and free public gathering, which next takes place in Rome September 26-29, 2018.

-Redistribution and Deliberation in Mandated Participatory Governance
+Dissertation Defense: Redistribution and Deliberation in Mandated Participatory Governance

 Won No, School of Public Affairs, Arizona State University

-Time and location: Wednesday, April 11th, 2 pm; University Center Building 480, Downtown Phoenix Campus
+University Center Building 480, Downtown Phoenix Campus

-Overall, this dissertation contributes to the field of public management and in particular to the subfield of participatory governance by providing a review of the literature on PB in South Korea, presenting empirical evidence showing that the redistributive effect of PB is possible even without explicit equity criteria, and analyzing conditions that contribute to the quality of deliberation in the context of PB using the empirical data.
+Overall, this dissertation contributes to the field of public management and, in particular, to the subfield of participatory governance by providing a review of the literature on PB in South Korea, presenting empirical evidence showing that the redistributive effect of PB is possible even without explicit equity criteria, and analyzing conditions that contribute to the quality of deliberation in the context of PB using the empirical data.

 2018 CONFERENCE: INNOVATIONS IN PARTICIPATORY DEMOCRACY

-March 8-10, 2018
+March 8-10th, 2018

 Are you ready to learn more about the top innovations in civic engagement and democracy around the world?